 Tamirat has extensive experience in project coordination, data collection and management, and analysis and interpretation of research data.
 He has also served for more than 8 years at various levels of the health care system in Ethiopia supporting TB and HIV-related activities.

-Tamirat received his BSc from Gondar College of Medicine and Health Sciences, Ethiopia and his MPH in Epidemiology and Biostatistics from Addis Ababa University, Ethiopia.
+Tamirat received his BSc from Gondar College of Medicine and Health Sciences, and his MPH in Epidemiology and Biostatistics from Addis Ababa University, Ethiopia.

 Solomon Abebe Yimer